 A diagnosis of congenital heart disease can be scary and overwhelming, no matter when it happens.
 But there is hope!
 Thanks to new and better treatment, chances of surviving and thriving are better with the right care.

 At Conquering CHD, we believe information is important when making decisions about that care.
 We have shared trusted resources below, to help you understand your CHD and talk with your care team at different times in your journey.

 When you are ready, we hope you will review other sections of our website and utilize resources as you manage care over your lifetime.
 Together, we are Conquering CHD!

 What is CHD?

 Congenital heart disease is a lifelong journey for patients and their families.
-Read below for definitions of CHD, and key terminology for every CHD patient and family.
+Read below for statistics/facts, definitions of CHD, and key terminology for every CHD patient and family.